Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="send-tcp-packet"></a>
 ### Send TCP Packet

 You can use the `sendTCPPacket` function to send a TCP packet to another device on your network.
+This can be useful when interacting with devices that have a telnet interface.

 Pass the packet data as the first parameter (either as a string, `Uint8Array` or array of numbers denoting bytes), the target host's name or IP address as the second parameter and its TCP port as the third parameter.

 ```js
 sendTCPPacket('hello', '192.168.1.42', 1337);